NathanGramm/NathanGramm/README.md

 # About Me:
-I am currently a chemist with an interest in software development! <br><br>I have been teaching myself to code for the last 3 years now mainly through games or small projects.<br><br>Currently I am working on creating a lab safety app where you can check in and out of lab and notify your manager on changes.
+I am currently a chemist with an interest in software development! <br><br>I have been teaching myself to code for the last 3 years now mainly through games or small projects.<br><br>Currently I am working on refining my React skills and expertise.

 ## Socials: